Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Discussion

 \subsubsection{Bridge-builders who normalize norms and transfer know-how}

 When answering RQ3, we found cross-posters resemble collective-oriented brokers: they write generalizable, guidance-seeking content, lean on “we” pronouns, and often activate when engagement is limited locally—complementing prior observations of cross-community knowledge brokering and empathy building especially when managing trauma \cite{Ammari2024,Randazzo2025}.
 This finding also complicates the study of norm creation at different community levels (i.e., The Reddit platform $\rightarrow$ several related subreddits $\rightarrow$ one subreddit $\rightarrow$ micro-communities within the subrreddit) \cite{Chandrasekharan_et_al_2018} as it shows how cross-posters can engage in norm-setting in different communities relying on their deep knowledge of community norms in both spaces.
+Additionally, as we showed in \S\ref{subsec:mod_qual_findings}, the norms differences between r/maleinfertility and r/infertility are contested, which raises questions about how these differences are understood over time and how cross-posters affect the evolution of both communities.